base2genomics/batchit/README.md

 mode so that it has access to the EBS volume that is attached to /dev in the instance.
 (We stole this idea from [aegea](https://github.com/kislyuk/aegea))

 The volume will be cleaned up automatically when the **container** exits.

+Note that array jobs are also supported with `--arraysize INT` parameter.
+Currently, the user is responsible for specifying the dependency mode (`N_TO_N` or `SEQUENTIAL`) to the `--dependson` parameter.

 For this example a simplified `align.sh` might look like: